- #1 - An increase in rates does not mean an increase in rent

 Landlords should make sure that they price their properties at market value in order to secure a good tenant.

 Consider the following example: a real estate agent recommends that the rental market value of the house to be R12,000 per month, but the landlord insists on asking R13,000.
-If the landlord rejects an offer of R12,000 per month and the property might potentially be vacant for 1-2 months, the landlord could lose out on R12,000-R24,000 because he or she did not accept an offer of R1000 less.
+If the landlord rejects an offer of R12,000 per month and the property might potentially be vacant for 1-2 months, the landlord could lose out on R12,000-R24,000 because he did not accept an offer of R1000 less.

-Ironically, it might cost the landlord R1,000-R2,000 per month (spread over the year) due to the property being vacant for 1-2 months due him rejecting that one offer.
+Ironically, it might cost the landlord R1,000-R2,000 per month (spread over the year) due to the property being vacant for 1-2 months due to him rejecting that one offer.

 At a non-market-related asking price, it might take a while before the unit is rented out, while market-related ones will be occupied.